 Throughout Adventure Bay, kids can sit in the pups cars and climb and slide around other featured structures.

 Sponge Bob rides include Jellyfish swings and a Bikini Bottom ride.
-The swings feature double seats, so that riders over 42″ tall can ride with an adult.
+The swings feature double seats, so it’s possible to ride beside an adult.

 Nickelodeon Universe Roller Coasters

 This park features four roller coasters and a halfpipe skateboard ride.
 The orange roller coaster is called Slime Streak, and it’s the orange track that circles the park.
 This coaster does not go upside down, and it is fairly tame.